GitHub23211/Simple-Jobs-Board/frontend/README.md

 * Rough implementation of Level 1 code up to adding the "selected" class to the current page.
     * Made three view functions that display a different message depending on the hash URL to work out how to use the router class.
 * Used the classList property of an HTML element to dynamically add/remove a "selected" class to the last clicked nav-menu link.
-* Refactored view.js into an individual object.
+* Refactored view.js into an object.

 # Level 2